vjeyam/WSU-Wheat-Predictions/README.md

 The objective of this project is to extract crop features, such as the Vegetative Index (VI), from multispectral images of crops to predict wheat health and yield in real-time.
 This tool will aid breeding programs by reducing costs and resource usage.

+If you would like to see the in depth process, [click here](Solution.md).

 ## Download the Project

 You may either download the project as a ZIP or lcone the repository to your local machine: